Flow sensors review

 Flow meter testing results

-Koolance INS-FM17 slightly overrates data compared to reference flow meter rate.
-On the other hand GMR Brass G1/2 flow meter — significantly underrates flow meter rate.
-However, data provided by Aqua Computer Flow sensor "high flow" G1/4 nearly coincides with reference flow rate values.
+Koolance INS-FM17 slightly overrated data compared to reference flow meter rate.
+On the other hand GMR Brass G1/2 flow meter — significantly underrated flow meter rate.
+However, data provided by Aquacomputer Flow sensor high flow G1/4 nearly coincides with reference flow rate values.
 Reading tolerance of flow meters:

 Tolerance, %